This article offers advice on increasing your overall campaign open rates.

-- The list hasn't been cleaned recently
+- The list needs to be cleaned

 Send to people who want to receive your messages

-- Make sure your list is properly opted in.
-If your list isn't opted in properly, you will never see a good open rate.
+You will only see a good open rate if contacts on your list opt-in properly.
 Ensuring that no one is on your email list accidentally or against their will is extremely important.
-Some common blunders include affiliate or pay-per-signup campaigns where subscribers sign up for one product or offer and then get mailed about another brand or product.
-This is not considered opt in (by our standards), and is a recipe for poor open rates.
-Make sure your subscribers are fully aware of the content they are opting in to receive.
-Make your forms clear about this, and send them an immediate welcome message to make sure they know what you will be emailing them about.
+Some common blunders include affiliate or pay-per-signup campaigns, where subscribers sign up for one product or offer and then get mailed about another brand or product.
+This is not considered opt-in (by our standards) and leads to poor open rates.
+Ensure your subscribers are fully aware of the content they opt to receive.
+Make your forms clear, and send them an immediate welcome message to ensure they know what you will email them about.

-- It's essential to regularly clean your list to maintain good open rates.
-You will loose anywhere from 25-50% of your list each year due to natural list churn.
-Someone who opted in several years ago is not considered an "active" contact anymore unless you know they are opening and engaging.
-That's why it's very important to regularly remove the subscribers who haven't recently opened.
-If you aren't comfortable deleting them, just tag them as "inactive" and send to them much less often or try to reach them in another channel (site messaging, retargeting ads, SMS, etc).
+You will lose anywhere from 25-50% of your list each year due to natural list churn.
+Someone who opted in several years ago is no longer considered an "active" contact unless you know they are opening and engaging with your campaigns.
+It's essential to regularly remove subscribers from your list(s) who haven't engaged with your emails.
+If you aren't comfortable removing them from your list, tag them as "inactive" and send campaigns to them much less often or try to reach them in another channel (site messaging, retargeting ads, SMS, etc.).

-- Think about your sending frequency.
 Marketers often err by sending too much or too little.
-There's no golden rule, and the proper frequency is different for each brand.
-We also recommend testing out different sending days/times to see what works best for your readers.
-You can use our testing tools to accomplish this.
+There's no golden rule, and each brand's proper frequency is different.
+We also recommend testing different sending days/times to see what works best for your readers.
+You can use our testing tools to do this.

 Our solution has a feature that allows you to ask your subscribers why they unsubscribed.
 If they’d like to, they can fill out a form after unsubscribing, giving you their reason for unsubscribing.
-By knowing why your subscribers unsubscribed from your campaign, you might be able to make changes to your messages or sending practices to reduce the unsubscribe rate for your future campaigns.
+By knowing why your subscribers unsubscribed from your campaign, you can change your messages or send practices to reduce the unsubscribe rate for your future campaigns.

 It's all about good content

-A common mistake some marketers make is that they send too many campaigns to as many email addresses as possible — the idea being that the more people you send to, the higher your response rate will be.
-Unfortunately this isn’t usually the case.
+A common mistake some marketers make is sending too many campaigns to as many email addresses as possible — the idea being that the more people you send to, the higher your response rate will be.
+Unfortunately, this isn’t usually the case.
 By sending personalized, targeted automations, you are reaching only the people who are genuinely interested in your content at the right time, and you are refraining from irritating those subscribers who aren’t interested.
 This will usually reduce the number of unsubscribes, and increase the number of opens.

-- Hyper-personalize your campaigns leveraging our built-in tools like conditional content, segmentation, message variables, personalization tags, and all the amazing triggers we provide in automations.
-Target these campaigns based on geography, purchase history, site behavior, demographic data, and any other relevant data point.
-Studies show that 4 out of 10 marketers saw improved open rates after implementing simple personalization and segmentation techniques.
+You can accomplish this with Conditional Content, segmentation, Message Variables, Personalization Tags, and all automation triggers.
+You can also personalize campaigns based on a contact's geography, purchase history, site behavior, and other available data.
+Studies show that 4 out of 10 marketers saw improved open rates after simple personalization and segmentation techniques were implemented.

 Write a great subject line

-- Use proper spelling and grammar.
-For example: writing a subject line in all capital letters or all lower case letters, misspelling words, or using multiple exclamation points at the end of your subject line are all things that detract from the legitimacy of your message, and should be avoided.
+For example, writing a subject line in all capital letters or all lowercase letters, misspelling words, or using multiple exclamation points at the end of your subject line are all things that detract from the legitimacy of your message, and should be avoided.

 You want to promote a sense of urgency while keeping it clean.
-If your subscribers feel as though they might be missing out on something if they don’t open the message, they’ll be more likely to check it out.
-Examples of these types of subject lines might be, “[Event] registration ending soon!” or “Last day to pre-order [product].”
+If your subscribers feel they might be missing out on something if they don’t open the message, they’ll be more likely to check it out.
+Examples of these types of subject lines might be “[Event] registration ending soon!” or “Last day to pre-order [product].”

-Any custom fields you’ve created in our software can also be typed in to the subject line.
-Using this method, you can reference your subscribers’ specific interests, geographical areas, past purchases, etc, in the subject line, to make it relevant to each individual subscriber.
+Any custom fields you’ve created in our software can also be typed into the subject line.
+Using this method, you can reference your subscribers’ specific interests, geographical areas, past purchases, and other information in the subject line to make it relevant to each subscriber.

 Words such as “free,” “sale,” “50% off,” “you are a winner,” “guaranteed,” etc., are all common phrases that can be found in spam message subject lines.